untoldengine/UntoldEngine/docs/Architecture/sceneChannels.md

 - At runtime they default to `.selectableGeometry` and `.preserveIdentity`.
 - Regular merged geometry defaults to `.contextGeometry`.

 This keeps the existing selectable-object workflow intact while moving the engine feature itself toward generic channels.
+Additional app-specific exporter prefixes should be registered at runtime rather than added as built-in engine semantics.